SEO

 In general, pop-ups won’t hurt your SEO.
 However, there are a few exceptions to this rule.
 Let’s take a look at some of the ways you can use pop-ups without affecting your SEO.

-Find here 8 great points that will not harm your SEO even after adding the pop-ups to your site.
+Find here 8 great points that will not harm your SEO even after adding pop-ups to your site.

 1. Drop the “Entry” Pop-Ups and Use Exit Pop-ups